Pusan East Air Base

-Pusan East (K-9) Air Base(동부산공군기지) was a United States Air Force (USAF) and Republic of Korea Air Force (ROKAF) air base adjacent to the Suyeong River in Haeundae District, Busan, South Korea.
+Pusan East Air Base (K-9) was a United States Air Force (USAF) and Republic of Korea Air Force (ROKAF) air base adjacent to the Suyeong River in Haeundae District, Busan, South Korea.
 It was redeveloped in the 1990s as Centum City, a commercial and residential area.

 History

 Korean War

 By the end of July 1950, UN forces had been pushed back into the Pusan Perimeter, which contained three airfields all in poor condition.
 Engineers urgently improved the former Japanese military airfield at K-9 to allow heavy transport aircraft such as C-54s to land there.

 On 8 September 1950 the 18th Fighter Wing arrived at K-9 from Ashiya Air Field before moving to Pyongyang East Air Base (K-24) in November 1950.

 On 5 March 1951 a USAF C-54 #42-72663 was damaged beyond repair at K-9.

 On 23 May 1951 the 452d Bombardment Wing operating the Douglas A-26 Invader was deployed to K-9.
 On 10 May 1952 the 17th Bombardment Wing was activated at K-9 to replace the 452d.